dfsp-spirit/pkgfilecache/README.md

 ## Alternatives

 * I haven't tried it myself, but according to [this article in the R journal](https://journal.r-project.org/archive/2017/RJ-2017-026/index.html), drat hosting of data could be an option.
+* For BioConductor, there is [BiocFileCache](https://www.bioconductor.org/packages/release/bioc/html/BiocFileCache.html), but it's not gonna help you for CRAN.